Maison-de-la-Simulation/hrmes/concept/concept.md

 As a starting point of the Spin-Up Acceleration Process, we studied the Barotropic Stream Function (also called Mass Stream FuncTion, MSFT).

-**↓↓↓ Mean MSFT Map for the longest simulation (Sim.
-2), with yearly/monthly Mean of the MSFT Anomaly in a few sample points.↓↓↓**
+**↓↓↓ Time mean bartropic streamfunction (colours) and monthly anomalies in selected points (inserts) produced by Simulation #2↓↓↓**
 ![Carte de la MSFT moyenne pour Sim.
 2. Exemples de séries temporelles en quelques points.](data/MSFT-Map.png)

-As we can see with the few sample points taken here, no significant overall trend can be straightforwardly extracted from the MSFT signal.
-To pick up an underlying behaviour, statistical analysis of the spatio-temporal signal will be essential.
+As we can see with the time series of the selected points, it is not straightforward to extract a trend reflecting the global adjustment of the barotropic streamfunction, which lasts months to decades depending on the region.
+This calls for statistical analysis of the dataset, to extract the underlying spin-up phase.

 ## First step : reducing complexity in dataset